The Kervaire conjecture and the minimal complexity of surfaces: Applications

 Now we turn to applications related to the Kervaire--Laudenbach conjecture.
 We first deduce from Theorem \ref{thm: HNN general word} a Freiheitssatz theorem analogous to Corollary \ref{cor: injetivity for special w} for a rather general word in an HNN extension using the same argument.
 This should also essentially follow from \cite[Theorem 4.1]{FennRourke}. \begin{theorem} Let $H=A\star_{C}$ be an HNN extension associated to isomorphic subgroups $C_1,C_2\le A$ so that $(A,C_1)$ and $(A,C_2)$ are both $\infty$-RF.
 Then for any $w\in H$ with $p(w)=\pm 1$ and not conjugate to $at^{\pm1}$, the natural map $A\to H/\llangle w\rrangle$ is injective. \end{theorem} \begin{proof} Suppose the natural map is not injective, that is, there is some $a\neq id \in A$ that lies in $\llangle w \rrangle$.
 As in Example \ref{example: adm surf from relations} (with $H=A\star_{C}$), this gives rise to an equation (\ref{eqn: relation}), which provides a $w$-admissible surface $S$ of degree $\deg(S)=k$ with $-\chi(S)=k-1$ (as it is a sphere with $k+1$ disks removed) for some $k\in\Z_+$.
 Moreover, as explained in Example \ref{example: adm surf from relations}, when $k$ is minimal among all equations of this form, $S$ is boundary-incompressible.
 Hence by Theorem \ref{thm: HNN general word} with $n=\infty$, we have $k-1=-\chi(S)\ge\deg(S)=k$, which leads to a contradiction.
 Thus the natural map must be injective. \end{proof}

 As an example, this applies to splittings of surface groups over $\Z$ as HNN extensions. \begin{corollary}[{Howie--Saeed \cite[Theorem 1.2]{HowieSaeed_surfgrpquotient}}] For a closed orientable surface $S$, let $\beta$ be a simple non-separating loop and let $\alpha$ be a loop with algebraic intersection number $\pm1$ with $\beta$ and geometric intersection number at least $2$ with $\beta$.
 Then the natural map $\pi_1(S\setminus\beta)\to \pi_1(S)/\llangle w_\alpha \rrangle$ is injective, where $w_\alpha$ is the class in $\pi_1(S)$ corresponding to $\alpha$. \end{corollary} \begin{proof} Here $\pi_1(S)$ is an HNN extension of the free group $\pi_1(S\setminus\beta)$ over two $\Z$ subgroups corresponding to $\beta$.
 These $\Z$ subgroups are factors in the free group, so they are $\infty$-RF.
 The algebraic and geometric intersection numbers ensure that $w_\alpha$ meets the requirements in Theorem \ref{thm: HNN Freiheitssatz}, so the result follows. \end{proof} \begin{remark} It is essential to exclude the case where $w$ is conjugate to $at^{\pm1}$ in Theorems \ref{thm: HNN general word} and \ref{thm: HNN Freiheitssatz} and Corollary \ref{cor: surface group}.
-For instance, the surface group $\langle a,b,c,d\mid [a,b]=[c,d]\rangle$ splits over $\Z=\langle a\rangle$, but the element $[a,b]=[c,d]$ lies in the vertex group as well as the normal closure of $a$.
+For instance, the surface group $H=\langle a,b,c,d\mid [a,b]=[c,d]\rangle$ is an HNN extension of the free group $A=\langle a,c,d \rangle$ over $\Z$ subgroups $C_1=\langle a^{-1}\rangle$ and $C_2=\langle a^{-1}[c,d]\rangle$ (by identifying the chosen generators), where the generator $b$ plays the role of the stable letter $t$ in this HNN extension.
+For the word $w=b$, note that the element $[a,b]=[c,d]$ lies in the vertex group $A$ as well as the normal closure of $b$, hence it is in the kernel of $A\to H/\llangle w\rrangle$.
+This does not violate the results above since $b$ has geometric intersection $1$ with $a$.
 See \cite{Howie_error} and \cite[Exmaple in Section 2]{HowieSaeed_surfgrpquotient} for more examples.
 Such cases need to be treated separately. \end{remark}